 How long does it take to push out a third or fourth baby?

-Each baby takes a bit less time.
+Each of your subsequent deliveries will likely take a bit less time.
 Insomuch that I have had to put a ban on laughing in the room so the doctor would have time to get there for the delivery.

 When will my doctor get there?

 This is one of the most important part of a labor nurse’s training.
-Learning when to call the doctor so they are not there too long, and are also there to deliver the baby.
+Learning when to call the doctor and health care team so they are not there too long, and are also there to deliver the baby.

-Most often, I called the OB when the head was visible in the vaginal canal without my fingers opening it and when the patient wasn’t pushing.
+Most often, I called your healthcare provider when the head was visible in the vaginal canal without my fingers opening it and when the patient wasn’t pushing.

 I can’t tell you how many OB’s have yelled at me for calling them too late or too early.
 Totally inappropriate, but you have to remember the nurse is always balancing your needs with the doctors.